 - Chief Executive Officer at a company that provides interim hospital and health system executive management services who is also a fellow of the American College of Healthcare Executives.

 7. KOLs shed light on treatment of sickle cell disease

-A life sciences consulting firm conducting market research on the treatment of sickle cell disease (SCD) – a group of inherited health conditions that affect the red blood cells – needed to engage with US-based haematologists experienced in the area to supplement their project.
-The specialists also had to work at an academic centre or SCD centre of excellence and have authored publications within the last two years on SCD.
+A life sciences consulting firm conducting market research on the treatment of sickle cell disease (SCD) – a group of inherited health conditions that affect the red blood cells – needed to engage with US-based hematologists experienced in the area to supplement their project.
+The specialists also had to work at an academic center or SCD center of excellence and have authored publications within the last two years on SCD.

-The Semantic Search Engine uses criteria from a customer’s project request, such as location, specialisation, and affiliation, to find relevant subject matter experts with pinpoint precision.
+The Semantic Search Engine uses criteria from a customer’s project request, such as location, specialization, and affiliation, to find relevant subject matter experts with pinpoint precision.

-Using our Semantic Search Engine, which finds experts based on a customer’s requirements, we sourced precision-matched haematologists who shared their expertise with the customer via tele-depth interviews.
+Using our Semantic Search Engine, which finds experts based on a customer’s requirements, we sourced precision-matched hematologists who shared their expertise with the customer via tele-depth interviews.

 The specialists the customer gained insights from included:

-- The Founding Director of a centre of excellence in SCD who is also a Professor of Paediatrics and Medicine, has been the Principal Investigator in 12 SCD clinical trials, and authored 220 scientific publications on SCD.
+- The Founding Director of a center of excellence in SCD who is also a Professor of Paediatrics and Medicine has been the Principal Investigator in 12 SCD clinical trials and authored 220 scientific publications on SCD.